Enrolled nurse to registered nurse – how to make the move

 What is an enrolled nurse (EN)?

 They are the professionals who undertake a broad range of tasks to provide person-centred care in healthcare settings.
 As an enrolled nurse, you will gather vital information by recording patients’ temperature, pulse, blood pressure and respiration.
 You’ll provide interventions, treatments and therapies when patients require them, such as administering medicines.
 And you’ll work with people to understand and manage their health conditions.
-As an EN your could work in a range of healthcare settings, including acute care, aged care, community health, rehabilitation and mental health.
+As an EN you could work in a range of healthcare settings, including acute care, aged care, community health, rehabilitation and mental health.

 Two nurses attending a patient in bed.